Google launches Wi-Fi router for home use

-(Reuters) - Google Inc (GOOGL.O) launched a Wi-Fi router on Tuesday, the latest move in the company’s efforts to get ready for the connected home and draw more users to its services.
+Aug 18 (Reuters) - Google Inc launched a Wi-Fi router on Tuesday, the latest move in the company’s efforts to get ready for the connected home and draw more users to its services.

 The router comes with in-built antennas that will scan the airwaves to spot the fastest connection, Google said in a blog post. (bit.ly/1LhYhNB)